techidaily/site-win11-tips/source/_posts/navigate-through-windows-boot-up-a-guide-to-startup-service-management.md

 ![The service status section of the properties window for a service.](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/04/service-properties-status-section.jpg)

  Once the button has been pressed, Windows will attempt to gracefully shut the service down.
 Once terminated, it will remain deactivated until another program triggers it to run again.
-This is just one of the possible ways to[start or stop a service in Windows](https://www.makeuseof.com/how-to-start-stop-service-windows/) .
+This is just one of the possible ways to [start or stop a service in Windows](https://www.makeuseof.com/how-to-start-stop-service-windows/) .

 ## Configure Your Startup Services in Windows